The Galion Navy, Discovery & Comet Defy HiFi Logic.

 Burn In is Real, Sort Of

 The Galion Discovery mono amplifiers have some serious mojo but out of the box, fresh, they may sound a little hard, edgy and flat.
 This happened when I placed them in fresh from Galion as brand new amps.
-When I first heard them I said to m myself… “This is about what I would expect from an under $2k set of Class A/B mono amps” but after say 30 hours of use I was in disbelief as the amps blossomed fully and now were painting quite the lovely soundstage with depth and life.
+When I first heard them I said to m myself… “This is about what I would expect from an under $2k set of Class A/B mono amps” but after say 30 hours of use I was in disbelief.
+The amps blossomed after this and were now painting quite the lovely soundstage with depth and life.
 Energy and dynamics were here yet injected with a tiny bit of warmth and beauty.
 Imaging that could make some higher end pieces jealous.
 Yea, I was hearing all of this from the Galion Navy and Discovery setup.

 While only 80 WPC the Discovery amps sound like a much more powerful amp due to being high current, which is more important than watts to these ears.
 For example something like a $9000 Yamaha AS3200 integrated amp is not a high current amp, and it may suffer driving some harder to drive speakers.
 The Galion amplifiers are high current and have a much easier time as current is needed for many speakers to shine.
 I always seem to prefer high current amps to those that are not as the sound is also more dynamic and offers a sense of ease.

 Thomas, who runs Galion, is alot like me it seems.
 He has a strong passion for 2 channel audio and while I just sit here and write/shoot videos talking about my love of audio, Thomas took it way further than this.
 He decided to start a company and make audio gear that sounds awesome, looks great and performs to a higher end level than the price he charges.
-After hearing so much gear as a reviewer he chose to offer up products that he himself would love, with a great value as well.
+After hearing so much gear as a reviewer he chose to offer up products that he himself would love, with a great value attached as well.
 High performance, spend less to get it.
 That works for me.
+Yes, he offers a one year warranty as well.

-This is why I love that he is a YouTuber who turned his passion for reviewing audio gear into something real, something tangible and something that can benefit so many in this hobby who do not want to spend the cost of a starter home on an audio system.
-Instead of a guy who may say “what can I get into to make a fortune” I feel Thomas did it right by going with his passions, turning them into real life tangible experiences for all.
+This is why I love that he is a YouTuber who turned his passion for reviewing audio gear into something real, something tangible and something that can benefit so many in this hobby.
+Let’s face it, most do not want to spend the cost of a starter home on an audio system.
+I feel Thomas did it right by going with his passions, turning them into real life tangible experiences for all.
 I am sure with this set of gear his profit margin is much lower than most in this hobby who sell gear.
 How could it not be when you get a set of true mono amps like this for under $2k?

-Well, yes it does and it took me maybe over 100 hours of comparing and listening to really let it sink in that I did not have to spend more.
-Even with my $11k T+A Talis R330 speakers the Galion gear is not a bottleneck at all.
-It powers them with ease, power, drama and even a wow factor at times.
+Well, yes it does.
 These Discovery mono amps are indeed keeping the same Galion tradition and by that I mean they are true giant killers.
 Even moreso than the A75 power amp from Galion.
 These are the real deal.

 Yea, Let me talk a bit about these Discovery amplifiers.

 The Discovery Mono amps.
-Well, I will argue that these discovery amps sound a bit better to me and look much better in design than the Galion A75 Giant Killer.
-These are also dead silent in operation and have zero buzz or hum in my room where I often hear buzzing from lower cost gear.
+Well, I will argue that these discovery amps sound a bit different to me and look much better in design than the Galion A75.
+These are also silent in operation and have no audible buzz or hum in my room.
 I feel these look much nicer than the A75 as well and seem to have a cleaner more refined sound.
-Again though, give them at least 24-40 hours of play time for them to sound their best.
-Out of the box the sound is a touch congested and edgy.
-After 30 hours they have none of this.

 The Discovery amplifiers are possibly the best buy I have see in HiFi in a long while.
-True mono amps, nice looking, high quality parts and all out gorgeous sound and again, quiet and noise free here in my room.
+True mono amps, nice looking, high quality parts and gorgeous sound.
 They drive my speakers here with ease and deliver a striking sound, one that startles when the music calls for it.
-I will say the Navy preamp seems to be a bit of a high gain design so not much volume on the dial is needed to make the speakers come alive.
+I will say the Navy preamp seems to be a bit of a high gain design so not much volume on the dial is needed to make the speakers come alive but this will depend on your speakers and source output voltage as well.

 The Discovery amps sounds much more powerful in use than on paper, just as the A75 does from Galion.
 They easily drove my 87DB 4 ohm T+A speakers in my 13X18 space and brought a sound that was detailed, resolute and magical in the soundstage department.
 The Galion Discovery amps are in no way clinical or cold but they lean ever so slightly to the musical side of neutral, which is awesome.